-FLOS is a one-week program dealing with the ground-breaking legal challenges of new automated technologies.
+The Winter School is a three-day program dealing with the ground-breaking legal, political and economic challenges of automated technologies.

-This initiative is generally open to whoever is interested in law and technology.
+This initiative is generally open to whoever is interested in law, policy and technology.
 Scholars, practictioners and students are encouraged to apply.

-To apply to FLOS, candidates should submit their application providing:
+To apply to the Winter School, candidates should submit their application providing:

 Please submit the application only when you have filled in all the information correctly and have successfully uploaded your CV and cover letter.
 Incomplete application will not be taken into consideration.